k4yt3x/wg-meshconf/README.md

 # install the program with Pip
 # Pip and PDM will take care of dependency installation
 pip install -U .

+# alternatively install as an isolated app with 'pipx'
+pipx install .
 ```

 ## Learn by an Example